 Be aware that (as always) some people classify the body systems slightly different, both in terms of the total number as well as in terms of what each of them comprises.
 In particular:

 - some people argue that the Lymphatic system and the Immune system are one and the same (this is when you hear of 11 Body systems)

 - and other people argue that the Cardiovascular system, the Lymphatic system, and the Immune system should be combined into a Circulatory system (this is when you hear of 10 Body systems)

-However, the more body systems you can clearly distinguish, the preciser your understanding of defects, disorders, and diseases - and of the interdependencies between symptom, trigger, and cause - will be, hence why we will go with all 12 dog body systems.
+However, the more body systems you can clearly distinguish, the preciser will be your understanding of defects, disorders, and diseases, and of the interdependencies between symptom, trigger, and cause, hence why we will go with all 12 dog body systems.

 - comprises skin including underlying fat tissue, and hair and nails

 - primary function is biological protection: keep inside what belongs to the body, and keep outside what shouldn't reach the inside of the body

 - skin protects all body systems from environmental impact (parasites and pathogens)

 - hair serves sensory perception which impacts on the nervous system and endocrine system